MarkusMueller-DS/66DaysofData-tweets/README.md

 ### Challenges
 - Get historical tweets isn't easy.
-- Twitter-premium API is a limit query amount per month
+- Twitter-premium API has a limit query amount per month
 - Oher Twitter APIs can only retrieve tweets with full-text up to one week

 ### Files